HDO-PRO/hdo-pro/README.md

 ---

-> **⚠️ ALERT: TEMPORARY UNAVAILABILITY ⚠️**
+> **⚠️ ALERT: PLEASE READ ⚠️**
-> ❌ Downloads are currently unavailable.
-Some features are on hold.
-You must join to gain full access when available.
+> ❌ Access to community content, downloads, and additional features requires joining or submitting a request for access.
+Pro access may be required for select content.

 ---